 Some children and young people will need additional support to achieve their learning outcomes.
 We call this targeted support.
 Early years settings, schools, academies and colleges have funding for this.
 The targeted support might include, for example, focused literacy support or a behaviour management programme.

 A small number of children and young people will require additional and individual support over and above the targeted support so that they can participate in learning activities, enjoy the learning experience and achieve well.
 At the moment, most of these children and young people have a statement of special educational needs and in the future they will have an education, health and care (EHC) plan, which may be supported by a personal budget.
 Where some or all of this budget is to enable the child or young person to participate, enjoy and achieve their learning outcomes, this element is called the personal SEN budget.

-A child or young person may also have an element of their personal budget from social care (for example short breaks) or health.
+A simple explanation A child or young person may also have an element of their personal budget from social care (for example short breaks) or health.
 While the personal SEN budget is focused on learning outcomes, a personal care budget is focused on outcomes around family and home life, being safe when out and about in the local community and being able to take part in life outside school.
 Personal health budgets are focused on health outcomes.
 Together these elements form the child or young person’s overall personal budget.

 In use since April 2013, the new school funding arrangements divide funding for children and young people into three parts (elements 1, 2 and 3).
 Using this scheme we can see how this works for mainstream settings, schools, academies and colleges.

 Universal services and the mainstream covers funding per pupil at a school, with each school receiving an amount to fund a place at school.
 This is called element 1.

 Targeted services and support involves additional learning support funding.
 Each setting, school, academy or college is expected to provide support up to the equivalent of £6,000 to meet the additional support needs of childr en and young people who require this.
 This is called element 2.